-Table 2:

-Additional climate and other environment-related indicators

-Indicators applicable to investments in investee companies

-Adverse sustainability indicator Metrics lm pact - Explanation Actions taken, and actions planned and targets set for the next reference period 2022 Emissions companies without carbon emission Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 41,78% RA: 68% CR: 97% companies included in the The indicator is taken into account as part of the sustainable investment process for Article 8 asset management products.
+Table 2: Additional climate and other environment-related indicators Indicators applicable to investments in investee companies Adverse sustainability indicator Impact Actions taken, and actions planned and targets set for the next reference period Metrics 2022 - Explanation Emissions companies without carbon emission Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 41,78% RA: 68% CR: 97% companies included in the The indicator is taken into account as part of the sustainable investment process for Article 8 asset management products.

-Table 3:

-Additional indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters

-Indicators applicable to investments in investee companies

-Adverse sustainability indicator Metrics lm pact - Explanation Actions taken, and actions planned and targets set for the next reference period 2022 IHuman rights Share of investments in entities without a human rights policy 11,81% RA: 68% CR: 86% companies included in the The indicator is taken into account as part of the sustainable investment process for Article 8 asset management products.
+Table 3: Additional indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters Indicators applicable to investments in investee companies Adverse sustainability indicator Metrics Metrics Impact 2022 - Explanation Actions taken, and actions planned and targets set for the next reference period Human rights Share of investments in entities without a human rights policy 11,81% RA: 68% CR: 86% Expressed as a percentage of the portfolio value of all companies included in the calculation The indicator is taken into account as part of the sustainable investment process for Article 8 asset management products.

-^{} Relevant assets (RA) is the share of assets relevant to this indicator (companies or countries) in relation to total investments.
+Relevant assets (RA) is the share of assets relevant to this indicator (companies or countries) in relation to total investments.

-^{} Coverage ratio (CR) is the proportion of companies or countries that provide data on the specified PAI in relation to the relevant assets.
+Coverage ratio (CR) is the proportion of companies or countries that provide data on the specified PAI in relation to the relevant assets.